Distributed Triangle and Simplex Enumeration in Hypergraphs: Introduction

 The models we introduce in Section~\ref{sec:computational-models} are generalizations of the CONGEST model, formalized by Peleg~\cite{Peleg2000Distributed}.
 In addition to formalizing the CONGEST model, Peleg's text describes fundamental techniques and solutions to classic problems in distributed computing.
 The related CLIQUE (a.k.a.\ CONGESTED CLIQUE) model was introduced by Lotker et al.\ in~\cite{Lotker2005MinimumWeight}.

 Dolev, Lenzen and Peled~\cite{Dolev2012Tri} devised an algorithm for triangle enumeration in graphs in the CLIQUE model in $O(n^{1/3}/\log n)$ rounds.
-Our CLIQUE algorithm for this problem in Section~\ref{sec:clique-ub} (Theorem~\ref{thm:clique-ub}) is a generalization of their algorithm.
-A matching lower bound of $\Omega(n^{1/3}/\log n)$ for triangle enumeration in CLIQUE (and hence CONGEST as well) was independently found by Izumi and Le Gall~\cite{Izumi2017Triangle} and Pandurangan, Robinson, and Scquizzato~\cite{Pandurangan2021Distributed}.
-Our lower bound for the CLIQUE and PC models generalizes the argument of Izumi and Le Gall, which employs an information theoretic framework to bound the communication complexity of triangle enumeration.
+Our CLIQUE algorithms for hypergraph triangle and simplex enumeration in Section~\ref{sec:clique-ub} (Theorems~\ref{thm:s-clique-ub} and~\ref{thm:clique-ub}) are generalizations of their algorithm.
+Pandurangan, Robinson, and Scquizzato~\cite{Pandurangan2021Distributed} proved a lower bound of $\Omega(n^{1/3} / \log^3 n)$ for (graph) triangle enumeration in the CLIQUE model, which was subsequently improved by Izumi and Le Gall~\cite{Izumi2017Triangle} to a tight lower bound of $\Omega(n^{1/3}/\log n)$.
+Our lower bounds for the CLIQUE and PC models generalize the argument of Izumi and Le Gall, which employs an information theoretic framework to bound the communication complexity of triangle enumeration.
 Izumi and Le Gall's argument employs a combinatorial lemma due to Rivin~\cite{Rivin2002Counting} that provides a lower bound on the number of edges in a graph containing a given number of triangles.
 This combinatorial lemma does not generalize to hypergraphs in the ``obvious'' way, but we employ Rivin's techniques to obtain a suitable generalization (Theorem~\ref{thm:triangle-edge-bound}) sufficient to derive our main CLIQUE lower bound (Theorem~\ref{thm:clique-lb}).
+Our simplex enumeration lower bound for the CLIQUE model follows a similar argument, instead relying upon a version of the Kruskal-Katona theorem (cf.~\cite{Jukna2011Extremal}) for a suitable bound on the minimum number of hyperedges required to contain a fixed number of simplices.

 A nearly optimal algorithm for triangle enumeration in graphs in the CONGEST model was first described by Chang et al.~\cite{Chang2021Nearoptimal}.
 This result was achieved by combining two main components.
 The first component is to show that triangle enumeration can be performed in expected time $\widetilde{O}(n^{1/3} \tmix)$, where $\tmix$ is the mixing time of the graph.
 The main idea here is to simulate an analogue of Dolev et al.'s algorithm for the CLIQUE model using an expander routing technique developed by Ghaffari, Kuhn and Su~\cite{Ghaffari2017Distributed} and Ghaffari and Li~\cite{Ghaffari2018New}.
 The second component of Chang et al.'s algorithm is to develop an efficient distributed procedure for expander decomposition, whereby the graph is partitioned into components, each of which is an expander graph, by removing a small fraction of edges.
 Triangle enumeration can be performed efficiently on each component of the decomposition.
 The overall algorithm works by then recursively performing triangle enumeration on the remaining edges in the graph.
 Subsequent work has generalized and improved these results across several dimensions.
 We refer the reader to the survey of Censor-Hillel~\cite{Censor-Hillel2025Distributed} for recent developments on subgraph detection and enumeration.
 Our general upper bound for triangle enumeration in hypergraphs in the EC and PC models (Theorem~\ref{thm:ec-ub}) follows by showing that the techniques of Chang et al.\ generalize to our setting in a straightforward manner.